leokostarev/frugurt-lang/README.md

 # THE FEATURES THAT HAVE BEEN DONE:
-- keywords: fn, if, while, return, break, continue
+- keywords: fn, if, while, return, break, continue, operator
-- types: int, bool
+- types: int, bool, string
-- concepts: functions, control flow
+- concepts: functions, control flow, operators
 - fuctions: print